tud-zih-energy/k15ctl/README.md

 ----------
 USE THIS PROGRAM AT YOU OWN RISK.
 IT MAY DAMAGE YOUR HARDWARE.

-If you are unsure about the result, always run with -dry-run first.

 1. What the program can do
 --------------------------